Victoria Cross: Separate Commonwealth awards

 Since the Second World War, most but not all Commonwealth countries have created their own honours systems and no longer participate in the British honours system.
 This began soon after the Partition of India in 1947, when the new countries of India and Pakistan introduced their own systems of awards.
 The VC was replaced by the Param Vir Chakra (PVC) and Nishan-e-Haider (NH) respectively.
 Most if not all new honours systems continued to permit recipients of British honours to wear their awards according to the rules of each nation's order of wear.
 Sri Lanka, whose defence personnel were eligible to receive the Victoria Cross until 1972, introduced its own equivalent, the Parama Weera Vibhushanaya medal.
 Three Commonwealth realms—Australia, Canada and New Zealand—have each introduced their own decorations for gallantry and bravery, replacing British decorations such as the Victoria Cross with their own.
-The only Commonwealth countries that still can recommend the VC are the small nations that still participate in the British honours system, none of whose forces have ever been awarded the VC.
+The only Commonwealth countries that can now recommend the VC are the small nations that still participate in the British honours system, none of whose forces have ever been awarded the VC.

-When the Union of South Africa instituted its own range of military decorations and medals with effect from 6April 1952, these new awards took precedence before all earlier British decorations and medals awarded to South Africans, with the exception of the Victoria Cross, which still took precedence before all other awards.
+When the Union of South Africa instituted its own range of military decorations and medals with effect from 6 April 1952, these new awards took precedence before all earlier British decorations and medals awarded to South Africans, with the exception of the Victoria Cross, which still took precedence before all other awards.
 The other older British awards continued to be worn in the order prescribed by the British Central Chancery of the Orders of Knighthood.